 You should remain upright for about 30 minutes after taking the doses and not eat anything during that period of time.
 Some forms of bisphosphonates are given as an infusion through a vein by a doctor in a clinic.

 - Pain in the joints and muscles

 In rare cases, the use of these drugs may result in ulceration in the esophagus.
-Patients who suffer from frequency heartburn, hyperacidity, or other digestive issues are advised to avoid high-fat foods to minimize these side effects.
+Patients who suffer from frequent heartburn, hyperacidity, or other digestive issues are advised to avoid high-fat foods to minimize these side effects.

 Here’s the scoop.

-Including bisphosphonates in the management of bone health disorders could support the faster recovery of patients.
+Including bisphosphonates in the management of bone, health disorders could support the faster recovery of patients.
 Bisphosphonates influence the processes of bone loss and bone formation.
 It’s important to consider all of the risks and benefits associated with these treatments by working closely with your doctor.